adjust/windows_sdk/README.md

 The session callback parameters will be merged with the callback parameters added to an event.
 The callback parameters added to an event have precedence over the session callback parameters.
 Meaning that, when adding a callback parameter to an event with the same key to one added from the session, the value that prevails is the callback parameter added to the event.

-It's possible to remove a specific session callback parameter by passing the desiring key to the method `Adjust.RemoveSessionCallbackParameter(string key)`.
+It's possible to remove a specific session callback parameter by passing the desired key to the `Adjust.RemoveSessionCallbackParameter(string key)` method.

 ```cs
 Adjust.RemoveSessionCallbackParameter("foo");
 ```

-If you wish to remove all keys and their corresponding values from the session callback parameters, you can reset it with the method `Adjust.ResetSessionCallbackParameters()`.
+If you wish to remove all keys and their corresponding values from the session callback parameters, you can reset them with the `Adjust.ResetSessionCallbackParameters()` method.

 ```cs
 Adjust.ResetSessionCallbackParameters();